 A focus for us is innovative patient monitoring solutions that fit into everyday life.
 We develop technologies and applications that unobtrusively deliver medical-grade data in any setting.
-And, with clinical partners, we explore ways to combine and analyze that data, and turn it into new and actionable insights.
-Those insights can help spot early warning signs and give feedback that encourages healthy behavior and lifestyle choices, improving quality of life while controlling healthcare spending.
+And, with clinical partners, we explore ways to combine and analyse that data, and turn it into new and actionable insights.
+Those insights can help spot early warning signs and give feedback that encourages healthy behaviour and lifestyle choices, improving quality of life while controlling healthcare spending.

 High-quality medical imaging is the cornerstone of diagnostics and an increasing suit of image-guided therapies.
 Using thin-film technologies, we are opening up new possibilities for various medical imaging modalities by offering detection over larger areas.
 For example, our flexible X-ray detectors are lighter and more robust than traditional glass-based detectors, making X-ray systems more portable.
 The detectors can also be curved, enabling more compact systems.

 Based on technologies similar to those already used widely in the semiconductor and display industries, we are also developing large area sensors for visible and near infrared light.
 These can be used in applications ranging from unobtrusive pregnancy monitoring to pulse oximetry for monitoring skin grafts or arterial disease due to diabetes.
 In addition, our flexible, large-area ultrasound-on-foil technology enables handheld or 'hands-free' imagers as well as wearable patches for safe, non-invasive monitoring of even hard-to-image body parts in hospitals, at home and on the go.